 Today, with more than 35 agents worldwide, SONOTON is the largest independent production music library in the world.

-In Germany, SONOTON represents 60 international labels, and over 100 CDs from these labels are added each year.
+In Germany, SONOTON represents 60 international labels, and over 100 albums from these labels are added each year.

-Hundreds of composers and producers from around the world contribute their talents to SONOTON, adding more than 70 new CDs to the catalogue in varying musical and compositional styles every year.
+Hundreds of composers and producers from around the world contribute their talents to SONOTON, adding more than 70 new albums to the catalogue in varying musical and compositional styles every year.

 Founders and owners Rotheide and Gerhard Narholz tirelessly manage a highly efficient and motivated team of professionals in the company’s technology, sales, creative and logistics departments, and guarantee the highest results.